 - Processing Fees: A processing fee is mandatory for all applicants and can vary between 1% and 3% of the entire loan amount.
 Sometimes, banks may issue a limited period offer of zero processing fees to attract customers.

-- Other Fees: Other fees could be that for underwriting, fetching credit report, application, documentation, reporting, origination, guarantee, loan servicing, valuation of inventory (if any), and other general fee and penalties, etc.
+- Other Fees: Other fees could be that for underwriting, fetching credit reports, application, documentation, reporting, origination, guarantee, loan servicing, valuation of inventory (if any), and other general fees and penalties, etc.

 NOTE: If you pay the loan on time, you will escape the penalty charges on late or missed payments.
 So make sure not to increase the cost of the loan due to missing payments.
 There could be charges for cheque bounce as well.
 This is why it is important to through all the possible associated penalties to a business loan with your provider.

 So consider all the aspects of costs related to business loans when applying for the right one in India.
 You must take your time to analyze offers across banks and NBFCs and go through the charges that influence the cost of a loan, before finalizing a provider and a loan scheme.